folktale/folktale.github.io/_docs/v2.0.0/contributing/bugfixes.md

 So, in order to avoid that, you should include some tests to check the particular behaviour you're fixing.
 These tests should **fail** before applying your change, and pass after applying your change.
 We have a separated [guide on how to write tests for Folktale]({% link _docs/v2.0.0/contributing/tests.md %}).

+## Before proposing your changes…

+Make sure all existing tests pass by running:

+    $ make test-all

+Make sure your code conforms to the coding style used by the project by running:

+    $ make lint

 ## Proposing your changes

 Once you're done making your changes, [open a pull request](https://help.github.com/articles/creating-a-pull-request/) to propose your changes.
 You may also open a pull request for work in progress if you want to discuss the changes, or want guidance on some aspect of the code.